windfreedom/jekyll-now/_posts/2018-03-12-does-the-gorilla-game-generalize?-on-the-defensibility-of-deep-tech.md

 So VCs need fast growth, but fast growth is rare.
 What are they to do?

-It just so happens, that with new, discontinuous product categories, there almost always hass been a period of hypergrowth associated with the mass-market adoption of that new category.
+It just so happens, that with new, discontinuous product categories, there almost always has been a period of hypergrowth associated with the mass-market adoption of that new category.
 This period of hypergrowth comes with 40% quarter-over-quarter and sometimes up to 200% year-over-year growth rates, which should send VCs salivating.
 Moore defined this type of growth as follows: "a compressed period of hypergrowth that occurs once in the life of a market, coinciding with the first surge of mass market adoption of any new technology."
 In the _The Gorilla Game_ model, hypergrowth in these new, discontinuous product categories is based on the dynamics of the technology adoption curve as first delineated by Everett Rogers in _The Diffusion of Innovations_.
 It's a pretty common model, so I won't belabor the details.
 Importantly though, it's a very generaizable model - both theoretically and empirically.

 Empirically, the 'S-curve' of adoption the model implies (as seen in the picture below) is seen time and time again accross new product categories, irrespective of their relation to the Information and Communication revolutions of the past half-century.
 While some of the innovations in the picture below are related to that revolution, many are both straight out of the industrial era and competitively/economically very different from the computing product categories (e.g. automobiles, stoves, washing machines).